Stocks rise, dollar slips as risk aversion eases

-NEW YORK/LONDON (Reuters) - The dollar retreated and Wall Street rallied on Thursday as investors looked past weak U.S. GDP and jobless claims data to hopes of a rosier economy ahead and welcomed restrictions on the social media-driven trading frenzy.
+NEW YORK (Reuters) - The dollar retreated and Wall Street rallied on Thursday as investors looked past weak U.S. GDP and jobless claims data to hopes of a rosier economy ahead and welcomed restrictions on this week’s social media-driven trading frenzy.

-Online trading platforms Robinhood and Interactive Brokers restricted trading in shares of GameStop, BlackBerry and other companies that saw hefty gains this week after they were targeted by an army of retail buyers.
+Online trading platforms Robinhood and Interactive Brokers restricted trading in shares of GameStop, BlackBerry and other companies whose shares gained sharply this week after they were targeted by an army of retail buyers.

-Shares of GameStop plunged about 44% from Wednesday’s close, to $196.14, after hitting $483 earlier in the session.
-The shares had traded under $20 at the beginning of the year.
+Shares of GameStop plunged almost 68% from Wednesday’s close at one point after hitting $483 early in the session.
+The stock had traded under $20 at the beginning of the year.

 Hedge funds would have had more margin calls if GameStop had kept going higher, said Thomas Hayes, managing member at Great Hill Capital LLC in New York.